CirclesUBI/domain-model/README.md

 ○	This does not mean that the issuer can create their currency at will.
 It needs to be minted as UBI by the system in case of a user, or converted from a user currency in case of a group.

-○	A currency issued by a user, we call a user currency.
-A currency issued by a group, we call a group currency.
+○	A currency issued to a user, we call a user currency.

 ●	An issuer is trusted (not trusted) by an account holder if a trust relation from that account holder to the issuer exists (does not exist).